 DevOps is the combination of application development and operations, which minimizes or eliminates the disconnect between software developers who build applications and systems administrators who keep infrastructure running.

 When the Agile methodology is properly used to develop software, a new bottleneck often appears during the frequent deployment and operations phases.
 New updates and fixes are produced so fast in each sprint that infrastructure teams can be overwhelmed with deployments and push back on the pace of delivery.
-To allievate some of these issues, application developers are asked to work closely with operations folks to automate the delivery from development to production.
+To alleviate some of these issues, application developers are asked to work closely with operations folks to automate the delivery of code from development to production.

 DevOps: Python tools to get started is a presentation slideshow that explains that while DevOps is a culture, it can be supported by tools such as Fabric, Jenkins, BuildBot and Git which when used properly can enable continuous software delivery.

-DevOps vs. Platform Engineering considers DevOps an ad hoc approach to developing software while building a platform is a strict contract.
+DevOps vs. Platform Engineering considers DevOps to be an ad hoc approach to developing software while building a platform is a strict contract.
 I see this as "DevOps is a process", while a "platform is code".
 Running code is better than any organizational process.